-Gujarat elections: Voting begins for 93 seats in second phase
+Gujarat elections: 58.70% voter turnout recorded in second phase

 The ruling Bharatiya Janata Party is looking to retain its 27-year-long rule in the state, while the Congress and the Aam Aadmi Party are attempting to wrest control on matters such as inflation and unemployment.

 The BJP and the Aam Aadmi Party are contesting all the 93 seats in the second phase.
-The Congress is contesting 90 seats and its alliance partner, the Nationalist Congress Party, two.
+The Congress is contesting 90 seats and its alliance partner, the Nationalist Congress Party, in two segments.
 Among other parties, the Bharatiya Tribal Party has fielded 12 candidates and the Bahujan Samaj Party 44.

+On Monday, Prime Minister Narendra Modi, Union Home Minister Amit Shah, Uttar Pradesh Governor Anandiben Patel and Gujarat Chief Minister Bhupendra Patel were among those who cast their votes early in the morning in Ahmedabad, reported PTI.

-Some of the prominent leaders contesting the polls include incumbent Chief Minister Bhupendra Patel from Ghatlodia constituency, Patidar leader Hardik Patel who is fighting on the BJP’s ticket from Viramgam and Alpesh Thakor from the Gandhinagar (South) seat.
+Some of the prominent leaders contesting the polls include Bhupendra Patel from Ghatlodia constituency, Patidar leader Hardik Patel who is fighting on the BJP’s ticket from Viramgam and Alpesh Thakor from the Gandhinagar (South) seat.

 Dalit leader Jignesh Mevani is contesting the Vadgam seat as a Congress candidate and Leader of Opposition in the Gujarat Assembly Sukhram Rathva is the nominee from Jetpur.